MRS_e_conf_BehavScience_0624_landingp4

 • How to optimise post-purchase interactions to foster loyalty and positive peak-end brand memories

-Dipesh Mistry, Associate Director, The Behavioural Architects
+Dipesh Mistry, Director, The Behavioural Architects

 Emily Allen, Marketing Research & Insights Manager, Google